Introduction

 BSPCE

-- If you have a local subsidiary in France and comply with the conditions for offering BSPCE, you should definitely offer stock options qualifying as BSPCE ("bons de souscription de parts de crĂ©ateur d’entreprise"), which we’ll simply call “BSPCE”. Â
+If you have a local subsidiary in France and comply with the conditions for offering BSPCE, you should definitely consider offering stock options qualifying as BSPCE ("bons de souscription de parts de crĂ©ateur d’entreprise"), which we’ll simply call “BSPCE”. Â

-- There are certain formalities at the time of exercise, which Easop will take care of.
+• There are certain formalities at the time of exercise, which Easop can take care of.

 NSO